SayakaMiura/PhyloSignare/README.txt

 If you like to generate a figure, in which all signatures are mapped on a clone phylogeny, please use the following command: python phylosignare.py Example\Test.input Control.txt Color.txt If you use this option, please install the python dependencies (pydot and graphviz).
+For this example dataset, the computation time will be a few minutes.

 Output file
 ==================